trvedata/move-op/README.md

 For background and details, please see these two papers:

 * Martin Kleppmann, Dominic P. Mulligan, Victor B. F. Gomes, and Alastair R. Beresford.
-  A highly-available move operation for replicated trees and distributed filesystems.
+  A highly-available move operation for replicated trees.
   Not yet formally published, but the LaTeX source is available in `paper/move-op.tex`.
 * Martin Kleppmann.
 Moving elements in list CRDTs.
 7th Workshop on Principles and Practice of Consistency for Distributed Data ([PaPoC](https://papoc-workshop.github.io/2020/)), April 2020.